graalvm/graalvm-demos/native-image/wasm-spring-shell/README.md

 This demo requires:

-1. This [Early Access Build](https://github.com/graalvm/oracle-graalvm-ea-builds/releases/tag/jdk-25e1-25.0.0-ea.01) of Oracle GraalVM 25.1 or later.
+1. An [Early Access Build](https://github.com/graalvm/oracle-graalvm-ea-builds) of Oracle GraalVM 25e1 or later.
 2. The [Binaryen toolchain](https://github.com/WebAssembly/binaryen) in version 119 or later and on the system path.
     For example, using Homebrew: `brew install binaryen`